addyosmani/backbone-fundamentals/README.md

 **Fetching models from the server**

-`Collections.fetch()` provides you with a simple way to fetch a default set of models from the server in the form of a JSON array.
-When this data returns, the current collection will refresh.
+`Collections.fetch()` retrieves a default set of models from the server in the form of a JSON array.
+When this data returns, the current collection's contents will be replaced with the contents of the array.

 ```javascript
 var PhotoCollection = new Backbone.Collection;